 14. Kaya toast

 You haven’t had breakfast in Singapore till you’ve had this staple, which is basically crispy thin toasted bread, smothered in coconut jam and a cold slab of butter.
-Served with two half-boiled eggs (which is, FYI, best enjoyed with dark soy sauce and pepper), this sweet start to the day goes perfectly with a steaming cup of bitter kopi, or a frothy cup of iced Milo for the smalls.
+Served with two half-boiled eggs (which is, FYI, best enjoyed with dark soy sauce and pepper), this sweet start to the day goes perfectly with a steaming cup of bitter kopi, or a cup of iced Milo for the smalls (sprinkle on some extra Milo powder to make it a cheeky Milo dinosaur).

 15. Mee soto